 This was costing us money, hurting our customer experience, and was very frustrating.
 We talk more about this in our blog hosting review.

 These problems continued until we signed up with Bluehost.

 Now we have ZERO problems, even though our traffic is 10x higher than it was during the days with Siteground.
 Bluehost also has a package to help you buy your first domain name and get hosting.
 It translates into far fewer headaches for you.

-Get started with Bluehost and take advantage of our reader discount of $2.95/month!
+You can get started with Bluehost for as low as $3-5/month!
 If you don’t have a host or a blog yet, you can also check out our post on how to start a profitable blog from scratch.
 It will walk you through the EXACT same steps we took to start ours which led to quitting our jobs!